mrcpngn/mrcpngn.github.io/_posts/2024-10-31-SetupUsersRolesWithMFA.md

 categories: AWS IAM AWSCLI Security
 ---

-In this post, we'll walk through setting up a restricted AWS user, creating an IAM role with permissions for resource creation, assigning the role to the user, configuring the AWS CLI, and optionally enabling MFA for secure access.
+In this scenario, we'll set up a restricted AWS user, creating an IAM role with permissions for resource creation, assigning the role to the user, configuring the AWS CLI, and optionally enabling MFA for secure access.

 ## 1. Setting up a User with No Permissions